tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

       Here's where you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.

-8. In this lab we will be adding three pre-built mixins listed below
+8. In this lab we will be adding two pre-built mixins listed below

-      - Product Details Mixin EE,
-      - Store Details Mixin EE,
+      - Subscription Details Mixin EE,
       - Identities Mixin EE

-      Search for 'Product Details Mixin EE'.
+      Search for 'Subscription Details Mixin EE'.
 Select the mixin and hit Assign Mixin

      <!--
      ![Demo](./images/schemamixin1.png)
      -->
       <kbd><img src="./images/schemamixin1.png"  /></kdb>

-      Your schema will now have the Product Details Mixin EE object and all of the fields within this object
+      Your schema will now have the Subscription Details Mixin EE object and all of the fields within this object

       <!---
       ![Demo](./images/schemamixin2.png)